siddkj22/carprice-prediction-model/README.md

 # carprice-prediction-model
-model predicts price of car by their model, transmition system,
+Machine learning model predicts price of car by their model, transmition system, and realese year.
+Technologies implemented are NumPy, Pandas, Matplotlib.